 “You are graduating this year, RIGHT?
 ANY PLANS LINED UP?”
 Professor Sable yelled.

-You shout: “WHELP, I had HOPED to get a job in WASHINGTON, but with the way things are turning out, THAT’S LOOKING LIKE A BUST!
+You shout: “WELP, I had HOPED to get a job in WASHINGTON, but with the way things are turning out, THAT’S LOOKING LIKE A BUST!
 There’s a GLUT of HIGHLY-QUALIFIED people and NO JOBS!
 I’ve applied to the graduate program HERE.
 So I’ll probably STICK AROUND for another two years.”

 “You’re in a STEM TRACK RIGHT!?!”
-Carl yelled into silence as the wind stopped abruptly, like everyone in a bustling cafe hushing in unison to hear your answer,
+Carl yelled into silence as the wind stopped abruptly, like everyone in a bustling cafe hushing in unison to hear your answer.

 “Yeah, physics major, math minor.
 My older brother was a video game developer.
 He taught me how to code when I was ten.
 I just wanted to be able to make cooler games with him.” you explain, “I didn’t realize that the senior job fair would be mostly defense contractors or the Department of Energy for me.”